-Protect your home with these “tips” to minimize the chances of you becoming a crime victim.
+Protect your home with these tips to minimize the chances of you becoming a crime victim.
 Take a walk around your home and do an assessment of your security strong points and weaknesses.
-Those that appear to make your home vulnerable fix or repair yourself, make upgrades if needed, or call in the professionals to do the required work.
+Those that appear to make your home vulnerable need to be fixed or repaired, make upgrades if needed, or call in the professionals to do the required work.

-Windows – always lock your windows as many burglars will try the windows if the doors are locked.
-Open and/or unlocked windows are the next best thing to a door for a burglar looking for a point of entry.
-Be careful and use a correct and Fire Department approved locking device on any bedroom window that would prevent an emergency exit.
-Don’t forget to secure any roof or skylight with reinforced screening or bars and/or alarm sensor.
+Always lock your windows, as many burglars will try the windows if the doors are locked.
+Open or unlocked windows are the next best thing to a door for a burglar looking for a point of entry.
+Be careful and use a Fire Department approved locking device on any bedroom window that wouldn't prevent an emergency exit.
+Don’t forget to secure any roof or skylight with reinforced screening or bars or alarm sensor.

-Exterior Lights – Good working exterior lighting on a house and surrounding yard area is an excellent deterrent to burglars, vandals, “peeping toms”, and others up to no good.
-Good illumination especially at points of entry (doors, gates, garage doors) is important as it helps your neighbors keep an eye on your home as well.
-Also, assist the City or Richmond by reporting any burnt out or broken street light to the Police Department, City Offices, or DPW.
+Good working exterior lighting on a house and surrounding yard area is an excellent deterrent to burglars, vandals, “peeping toms,” and others seeking a good opportunity.
+Good illumination, especially at points of entry such as doors, gates, and garage doors, is important as it helps your neighbors keep an eye on your home, as well.
+Also, assist the City of Richmond by reporting any burnt-out or broken street lights to the Police Department, city offices, or Department of Public Works (DPW).

-Alarms – If your home or business is equipped with an alarm system it should be professionally installed and located where your neighbors can hear it.
-It should however, be concealed and out of view from the public so as not to be targeted and disabled.
+If your home or business is equipped with an alarm system it should be professionally installed and located where your neighbors can hear it.
+It should however, be concealed and out of view from the public so isn't targeted and disabled.
 Also, professionally installed alarm systems prevent a lot of false alarms that can get expensive when false alarm runs by the police start to add up.
 There are a lot of alarm companies on the market today.
 Make sure you do your homework and research them on the Internet or ask neighbors or friends who own them.